ayomiidoherty/Data-Analysis-Projects/README.md

 # Recommendations

-# 1. Product Optimization:
+# 1. Product Optimization
 - Discontinue P4 due to its **low revenue and sales contribution**.
 This will enable the company to concentrate resources on high-performing products like P1 and P3.
 + Before discontinuation, customer feedback should be analyzed on P4 to ensure the company does not alienate a niche but loyal customer segment.
-# 2. Revenue Maximization:
+# 2. Revenue Maximization
 - Conduct a pricing analysis for P1 to explore potential price adjustments.
 Increasing its unit price slightly could align its revenue contribution with its sales volume dominance, boosting profitability without significant loss in demand.
 + Focus on **marketing and promotions** for P3 to sustain its position as the highest revenue generator.
-# 3. Sales Strategy for December 31st:
+# 3. Sales Strategy for December 31st
 - Open retail centers on December 31st to further maximize profitability.
 + Consider a **clearance or discount strategy** for P4 to reduce inventory levels and generate incremental revenue before its potential discontinuation.
-# 4. Future Exploration:
+# 4. Future Exploration
 - Evaluate the potential of introducing a new product to replace P4, leveraging lessons learned from its underperformance.